Aanandam

 Aanandam (English: Joy) is a 2016 Indian Malayalam-language coming of age comedy film written and directed by Ganesh Raj in his directorial debut.
 Cinematography was by Anend C. Chandran.
 Vineeth Sreenivasan produced the film under the banner Habit of Life in association with Vinod Shornur under Cast N' Crew.
 Aanandam follows the life of seven sophomore engineering students as they embark on their first college tour.

-The film features Siddhi Mahajankatti, Arun Kurian, Roshan Mathew and Annu Antony in the lead roles.
+The film features Thomas Mathew, Arun Kurian, Siddhi Mahajankatti, Roshan Mathew, Annu Antony Vishak Nair and Anarkali Marikar, in the lead roles.
 Shooting locations were at Goa, Hampi, Kochi, Mysore, and at Amal Jyothi College of Engineering.
-It was released in theatres on 21 October 2016.
-It was released on October 21 and received positive reviews from critics and audience, who praised the story,direction,soundtrack,duration,performances and cinematoraphy.This movie was subsequently dubbed into Telugu under the same title in 2018 by Sukhibava movies.
+It was released on October 21 and received positive reviews.
+This movie was subsequently dubbed into Telugu under the same title in 2018 by Sukhibava movies.

 Plot

 The story revolves around a group of seven friends who embark on their first IV tour (Industrial Visit) of their college life and how it affects small to large changes in their mellow lives.
 "Rockstar" Gautham, Kuppi(Unnikrishnan), Devika (aka Devooty), Diya, Darshana, Varun and Akshay, along with a group of 33 classmates and two faculty members (Chacko Sir and Lovely Miss) travel to Hampi via Mysuru and then to Goa for the New Year's Eve.
 Varun organizes the trip as he's recommended by the whole class.